The-CodingSloth/haha-funny-leetcode-extension/README.md

 ### I am getting an ERROR: Failed to set up Chrome/Chromium <somenumbershere> !
 Set "PUPPETEER_SKIP_DOWNLOAD" env variable to skip download when I npm install on my Mac M1/just regular Mac

+- Recommendation - ditch Chrome, use Chromium.
+If following this route, make sure to properly delete Chrome
 - Open your terminal
 - cd ~
-- open your .bash_profile.
+- open your .bash_profile or .zshrc.
 You can use vi or nano or whatever
-- add this line - export PUPPETEER_SKIP_DOWNLOAD='true'
+- add this line - export PUPPETEER_SKIP_DOWNLOAD=true and export PUPPETEER_EXECUTABLE_PATH=`which chromium`
 - once done cat your file to see if you have added the line
-- once this is done run 'source ~/.bash_profile'.
+- once this is done run 'source ~/.bash_profile' or .zshrc.
 This should reload and link everything.
 - Try to install again via npm install.
 Everything should now work.